 What are Consumer Groups?

 Consumer Groups allow multiple applications to read the same Event Hub independently.
-Each Consumer Group has its own offsets.
-Example: One app for real-time analytics, one for archiving.
+Each Consumer Group maintains its own offsets, for example one app for real-time analytics and one for archiving.